 Customers purchase their supply of electricity from Hydro Ottawa under the Standard Supply Service Code (SSS).
 Consumers purchase their supply of electricity from an electricity Retailer under the Retail Settlement Code.
-Hydro Ottawa shall supply and deliver electricity to all connected Customers, according to its current Ontario Energy Board approved Rate Schedule (see Appendix H).
+Hydro Ottawa shall supply electricity to all connected Customers, and bill Customers according to its current Ontario Energy Board approved Rates (see Appendix H).